suikan4github/linux-windows-raspipico/docs/WINDOWS.md

 # Building for the Windows target

-In this file, we explain how to build your code for the Linux target.
+In this file, we explain how to build your code for the Windows target.

 We see one way to build
 - CLI ( Command Line Interface )